-When priority order is important, the master must inform the imaging operators by setting an imager variable priorityImportant to a non-zero value (§ 4.2).
+If a master wishes the imaging operators to preserve the priority order of objects, it must set the imager variable priorityImportant to a non-zero value (§ 4.2).
 A change to the page image induced by a mask operator is said to be ordered if the mask operator is executed when priorityImportant is not 0, and unordered if priorityImportant is 0.
 The rule is that the priority order of all ordered page-image changes must be preserved.
 The imager is allowed to alter priority order among unordered changes, or between ordered and unordered changes.
 Because preserving priority order may require more computation than allowing arbitrary reordering of objects, creators should leave priorityImportant 0 if possible.